|Nutrition Facts (per serving)|

 - 1/4 cup coriander (chopped)

 - Salt (to taste)

 - 1/2 lime

-- Add the mustard oil, onion, tomato, green chillies, garlic, coriander leaves and salt to taste.
+Add the mustard oil, onion, tomato, green chilies, garlic, coriander leaves, and salt to taste.
 Mix well.

-- Add the yogurt to the prepared eggplant mash and stir to blend well.
-Cover the bowl with cling wrap and chill in refrigerator for roughly 30 minutes.
+Add the yogurt to the prepared eggplant mash and stir to blend well.
+Cover the bowl with cling wrap and chill in the refrigerator for roughly 30 minutes.

 When you are ready to serve, sprinkle the roasted, ground cumin powder over the dish.

 - When roasting the seeds, do not raise heat as some seeds will burn while others remain raw.